 It isn’t simply that those without coverage might be reluctant to see a doctor, imperiling their long-term health and their ability to work.
 On top of that, if we don’t have health insurance, we could be charged extraordinary amounts for medical care.
 The reason: We won’t enjoy the price discounts that insurance companies negotiate with hospitals and medical providers.

 Even a barebones policy will give us access to those negotiated discounts, plus we’ll benefit from the policy’s cap on annual out-of-pocket medical expenses.
-For instance, for individually purchased policies in 2020, that cap is set at a maximum $8,200 for individuals and $16,400 for families.
+For instance, for policies purchased through a health care exchange for 2022, that cap is set at a maximum $8,700 for individuals and $17,400 for families.

 No doubt about it: Those caps are high—and they should factor into the size of our emergency fund.
 But without a policy, we won’t be protected by those out-of-pocket maximums.
 That means we could face the sort of six-figure medical bills that have driven many folks into bankruptcy.